HadrienG2/subwoofer/README.md

-  to the FP arithmetic operation that we are trying to measure, may bias the measurement a bit, especially if the benchmark somehow manages to saturate the CPU's address generation units or to be bottlenecked by the L1 cache's latency or bandwidth (these are all thankfully unlikely bottlenecks on modern high-performance CPU microarchitectures).
+  to the FP arithmetic operation that we are trying to measure, may bias the measurement a bit, especially if the benchmark somehow manages to saturate the CPU's address generation units or to be bottlenecked by the L1 cache's latency or bandwidth (these are all thankfully rare bottlenecks on modern high-performance CPU microarchitectures).
 - To work around this, "Nregisters" uses a tiny set of data inputs that can stay resident in CPU registers for the entire duration of the benchmark.
-This is the fastest possible source of data on the CPU side, unlike the L1 cache it cannot ever become a bottleneck.
+This is the fastest possible source of data, unlike the L1 cache it should not ever become a bottleneck.
 But there is a price to pay for avoiding the L1 cache like this:
     * To constantly operate on the same tiny amount of data without compiler over-optimization, we need to apply more aggressive optimization barriers to the source Rust code.
-This may lead to slightly worse codegen, e.g. appearance of some nearly-free (optimized out by CPU frontend + op cache) register-to-register move instructions in the output binary.
+This may lead to slightly worse code generation, e.g. appearance of some nearly-free (optimized out by CPU frontend + op cache) register-to-register move instructions in the output binary.
     * Because this code pattern is less common and the amount of input data is tiny, there is a higher chance that some CPUs will behave weirdly when executing it, either by overly optimizing for it or to the contrary by choking on it and processing it more slowly than they would process equivalent memory-based code.

-These data sources both have their merits depending on details of the target CPU microarchitecture, which is why both are included in the recommended `measure` configuration.
+These data sources both have their merits depending on details of your CPU microarchitecture, which is why both are included in the recommended `measure` configuration.
 But generally speaking, "Nregisters" is more likely to behave weirdly, and its results should thus be considered less trustworthy without further ASM and microarchitectural analysis.
-So if you want to pick only one to speed up benchmark execution, prefer "L1cache" like the default `cargo bench` configuration does.
+So if you want to pick only one data source to speed up benchmark compilation and execution, prefer "L1cache" like the default `cargo bench` configuration does.

 Assuming you nonetheless want to analyze both...